Whidbey Island Maritime Heritage Foundation

 Here is our current Board….and the year their term expires (at the annual meeting).

 I moved here in 1982 to Coupeville with wife Ginny and 4 children, becoming the First Internal Medicine Specialist on our Island.
 My family has always enjoyed water-based activities, always involving power-boating.
 I retired from my active medical practice in 2010, and met up with our Schooner SUVA about 4 years ago.
-I happily serve the CMHF as Board President and find myself having SUVA discussions quite often when newcomers ask questions as they pertain to our historic vessel.
+I served the CMHF as Board President from it's inception in 2015 until 2022, and find myself having SUVA discussions quite often when newcomers ask questions as they pertain to our historic vessel.

 WIMHF Secretary: Kathy Cotner (2025)